 Strength.
 When two verbs are similar, one may denote a more intense, thorough, comprehensive or absolute action.
 In the case of change-of-state verbs, one may denote a more complete change.
 We identify this as the strength relation.
-Sample verb pairs extracted by our system, in the order weak to strong, are: taint :: poison, permit :: authorize, surprise :: startle, startle :: shock.
-Some instances of strength sometimes map to WordNet's troponymy relation.
+Sample verb pairs extracted by our system, in the order weak :: strong, are: taint :: poison, permit :: authorize, surprise :: startle, startle :: shock.

-Strength, a subclass of similarity, has not been identified in broad-coverage networks of verbs, but may be of particular use in natural language generation and summarization applications.
+This subclass of similarity has not been identified in broad-coverage networks of verbs, but may be of particular use in natural language generation and summarization applications.

 Antonymy.
 Also known as semantic opposition, antonymy between verbs has several distinct subtypes.
-As discussed by Fellbaum (1998), it can arise from switching thematic roles associated with the verb (as in buy: sell, lend: borrow).
-There is also antonymy between stative verbs (live: die, differ: equal) and antonymy between sibling verbs which share a parent (walk: run) or an entailed verb (fail: succeed both entail try).
+As discussed by Fellbaum (1998), it can arise from switching thematic roles associated with the verb (as in buy :: sell, lend :: borrow).
+There is also antonymy between stative verbs (live :: die, differ :: equal) and antonymy between sibling verbs which share a parent (walk :: run) or an entailed verb (fail :: succeed both entail try).